 Other organizational and university or college funding for dissertation expenses is available to obtain, funding may be available if students' research goals and objectives are a good fit with the funder.
 Additionally, the college awards a number of student scholarships.

 - Fellowships offered through the Graduate School

 - Faculty nominate eligible students for University and Enrichment Fellowships.
 Please visit the Graduate Fellowships webpage to learn more about the college's requirements.

 - Nursing Faculty Loan Program (NFLP)

-- Doctoral students are also eligible to apply for funds (pending availability) through the Nursing Faculty Loan Program (NFLP).
-The NFLP is funded by the Health Resources and Services Administration (HRSA) and is designed to increase the number of nursing faculty across the country.
+- Doctoral students are eligible to apply for funds (pending availability) through the Nursing Faculty Loan Program (NFLP).
+The NFLP is funded by the Health Resources and Services Administration (HRSA), and is designed to increase the number of nursing faculty across the country.
 To learn more about this opportunity, please visit our loans webpage.

 - Dissertation funds